Hangar-31/atlantamusicians.com/src/pages/hire-local-musicians.md

     content_alt_text: banner
     content_title: Title
     content_text: Looking for a musician or ensemble to play at your next event?
       Need and instrumental teacher?
-Search our membership.
+Search our membership for the professionals you need!
   - type: section_directory
 ---